eomii/rules_ll/docs/guides/sanitizers.md

 # Appears to run fine.
 ```

-To make sure that the code works as intended, add AddressSanitizer
+To verify that the code works as intended, add AddressSanitizer instrumentation
-instrumentation to the target:
+to the target:

 ```python title="BUILD.bazel" hl_lines="4"
 ll_binary(